vorkutavorkutlag/CVUT-FIT-STUDIES/COURSES/BIE-DML/LECTURE 18 - PART 2.md

 A binary relation is defined as such.
 Let $X,Y$ be some nonempty sets, and let $R \subseteq X \times Y$ be an arbitrary mapping.
+Except, it isn't really a mapping.
+Mappings say that for every $x$ there is at most one $y$.
+However, there could be a lot more than one $y$ for every $x$.
 The ordered triple $(R, X, Y)$ is called a binary relation from X into Y. We call X the left domain and Y the right domain of the relation $(R, X, Y)$.

 If $(a,b) \in R$ we say that $a$ is in relation $R$ with $b$ and we write $aRb$